 17 ye are little children.
-This is a term of endearment, not belittling.
+This is a term of endearment and love.
 We are like small children when it comes to God's knowledge and plan and have an eternal amount to learn and understand.

 18 I will lead you along.
-Those we cannot understand or even "bear all things now," what a great promise from an all-knowing God to speak to us in terms we can understand and bring us eventually to the "riches of eternity."
+We cannot understand or even "bear all things now."
+What a great promise from an all-knowing God to speak to us in terms we can understand and bring us eventually to the "riches of eternity."